-The second book, Sweden in a Time of Immigration, looks at effects of the current large wave of Middle Eastern and African immigration into Sweden.
-The book, written before Sweden tightened up its immigration legislation in November 2015, is very critical of the way the media in Sweden demonises immigration critics.
+The second book, Sweden, Dying to be Multicultural, is the book based on the documentary available on Amazon Prime (see elsewhere on this blog.)
+It looks at the effects of the current large wave of Middle Eastern and African immigration into Sweden.
 The book looks at the way out-of-control immigration affects tax solidarity, free speech, the sustainability of the welfare state.

 Sweden is getting a lot more than what it bargained for.
 Spread of Muslim networks under the cover of being human rights organisations.
 Hostility from disenfranchised working class communities who have borne the brunt of the refugee arrivals, many of whom are boys claiming to be under 18, but who in some cases have grey hair.
 Rumours have it that Isis is spreading activists through the refugee movements.